A gift to the future

 Eva and Mike Palmer.
 Photo Nic Duncan.

 Mike and Eva Palmer see the loss of wild habitat as one of the single biggest threats to wildlife on Earth.
 So they decided to do something about it.
-Their legacy will help safeguard native species for generations to come.
+Their legacy will help to safeguard native species for many generations to come.

 The 735 hectare parcel of land that Mike is referring to sits between the Fitzgerald River National Park and the Lake Magenta Nature Reserve on Noongar country in south-west Western Australia.

 It’s a little oasis of bush,” says Mike Palmer of his new bush block, purchased late last year.
-“It’s pristine.
-It looks terrific.
+“It’s pristine … it looks terrific.
 It’s got big banksias and substantial trees.
 I’m told it has probably been unburnt for at least a hundred years.

 Home to soaring Carnaby’s Cockatoos, whistling Western Whipbirds, wallabies, echidnas and many other species, it’s a vital refuge in the midst of a largely agricultural landscape.